7 Tips For Surviving Sleep Over The Holidays With Babies & Young Children

 Respond with empathy

 If your little one has been struggling, it’s easy to get frustrated.
 When you’re out or hosting guests, it can be frustrating.
 The behaviour is likely a direct result of the change in routine, and that’s not his fault.
 He just may be struggling to cope with it.
 Some babies and children are more sensitive to these changes than others.

 Responding with empathy is always a winner.
 By acknowledging his feelings you may find your toddler, or young child responds with a release of emotions.
 That’s okay.
 Sometimes a good cry, while being supported, means they get an emotional release and feel much better after.

 Focus on the relationship

 It’s easy to get busy shopping, wrapping, baking and entertaining and not have as much time to focus on your little one as much as usual.
-Spend some “special time” together, even for 5 minutes 1-2 times a day where you are completely focused on your child and doing something they want you to do.
-It doesn’t need to take long but it can make a HUGE difference in behaviours.
+Spend some “special time” together, even for 5 minutes 1-2 times a day where you are entirely focused on your child and doing something they want you to do.
+It doesn’t need to take long, but it can make a HUGE difference in behaviours.

 It WILL pass

 The holiday season doesn’t last forever.
 Find whatever days and evenings you can that keep your routine in order and get back into your routine as quickly as possible after the holidays.
 Consistency is the key to getting back on track.